The Daily Heller: How Hygiene Was Taught

 Thumbnail for How Hygiene Was Taught

-Here are three pamphlets spanning the early to late 1940s, when war wreaked havoc on American morals and mores, and teenage “folks” were just coming into their own as a bonafide demographic.
+Public health topics in America triggered dozens of cautionary and sermonic educational pamphlets over the years.
+The three featured in this post deal with sex and sexuality—often framed as America’s most uncomfortable facts of life—in various ways.
+These span the early to late 1940s, when war wreaked havoc on American morals and mores, and teenage “folks” were just coming into their own as a bonafide demographic.

-Solid Facts For ‘Teen-Age’ Folks was published in 1948.
+The first, Solid Facts for ‘Teen-Age’ Folks, was published in 1948.
 It takes a soft approach to the subject of venereal diseases.
-Rather than scare the reader into submission, for its time, it posits a more liberal attitude.
-It also takes a curiously enlightened approach, blaming Christopher Columbus for bringing the diseases he and his men caught in the New World back to Europe.
+Rather than scare the reader into submission, it posits a more liberal attitude (for its time).
+It also takes a curious approach, blaming Christopher Columbus for bringing the diseases he and his men caught in the New World back to Europe.
 No matter, whoever or whatever was the cause, “Proper sex conduct has bearing on your own happiness” was the watchword of this warning.

 HEALTH BKS001